gospodarek/securedoc/README.md

 A simple DApp allowing a user to store image hashes and account addresses on the Ethereum blockchain.
 IPFS is used to store the actual image.

 1. Upload an image.
+2. On submit:
-2. Image is then formatted properly to be uploaded to IPFS.
-An image hash is returned to the UI.
+    a.
+Image is formatted properly to be uploaded to IPFS.
+An image hash is returned to the UI and the image is displayed.
-3. The smart contract then stores the IPFS hash along with the owner address on the Ethereum blockchain.
+    b.
+The smart contract stores the IPFS hash along with the owner address on the Ethereum blockchain.
-4. With the image hash a user can query IPFS for the actual image and verify on the blockchain that they are the owner of the image.
+3. Paste image hash into field.
+4. On retrieve:
+    a.
+IPFS is queried for the image and displayed if found.
+    b.
+The smart contract is queried for owner address and image hash match.
+A value of true or false is returned and displayed in the UI.

 ## Requirements
 [node v8.11.3/npm 5.6.0]
-ipfs???

 ## Getting started
 1. git clone https://github.com/gospodarek/securedoc.git